Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Dark or strong-smelling tallow: This usually means you rendered at too high a temperature, didn't trim the meat thoroughly, or left it rendering too long.
 Tallow is still safe to use, but it's best reserved for savory cooking rather than baking.

 Tallow with particles or cloudiness: Strain it again through cheesecloth while it's still liquid.
 Multiple straining passes will give you the clearest, cleanest tallow.
-If you want to render the tallow to maximum purity, strain it two or three times.

 The Economics of Rendering Your Own Tallow